Who is your Mahram and Non-Mahram?

 In Islam, Mahrams for women can be divided into three categories; mahram by marriage (sihriyya), mahram by blood (qarabah), and mahram by breastfeeding (radha’a).

-Allah SWT regarding men who are mahram to women says in the Holy Quran, “And tell the believing women to reduce [some] of their vision and guard their private parts and not expose their adornment except that which [necessarily] appears thereof and to wrap [a portion of] their head covers over their chests and not expose their adornment except to their husbands, their fathers, their husbands’ fathers, their sons, their husbands’ sons, their brothers, their brothers’ sons, their sisters’ sons, their women, that which their right hands possess, or those male attendants having no physical desire or children who are not yet aware of the private aspects of women…” [Holy Quran, 24:31]
+Allah SWT says in the Holy Quran regarding men who are mahram to women says, “And tell the believing women to reduce [some] of their vision and guard their private parts and not expose their adornment except that which [necessarily] appears thereof and to wrap [a portion of] their head covers over their chests and not expose their adornment except to their husbands, their fathers, their husbands’ fathers, their sons, their husbands’ sons, their brothers, their brothers’ sons, their sisters’ sons, their women, that which their right hands possess, or those male attendants having no physical desire or children who are not yet aware of the private aspects of women…” [Holy Quran, 24:31]

 Likewise, Allah SWT regarding women who are mahram to men says, “And do not marry those [women] whom your fathers married, except what has already occurred.
-Indeed, it was an immorality and hateful [to Allah] and was evil as a way.
-Forbidden to you (for marriage) are your mothers, your daughters, your sisters, your father’s sisters, your mother’s sisters, your brother’s daughters, your sister’s daughters, your foster mothers who gave you suck, your foster milk suckling sisters, your wives’ mothers, your stepdaughters under your guardianship, born of your wives to whom you have gone in — but there is no sin on you if you have not gone in them (to marry their daughters), — the wives of your sons who (spring) from your own loins, and two sisters in wedlock at the same time, except for what has already passed; verily, Allah is Oft-Forgiving, Most Merciful.”
+Indeed, it was immoral and hateful [to Allah] and was an evil practice.
+Forbidden to you (for marriage) are your mothers, your daughters, your sisters, your father’s sisters, your mother’s sisters, your brother’s daughters, your sister’s daughters, your foster mothers who suckled you, your foster milk suckling sisters, your wives’ mothers, your stepdaughters under your guardianship, born of your wives to whom you have gone in — but there is no sin on you if you have not gone in them (to marry their daughters), — the wives of your sons who (spring) from your own loins, and two sisters in wedlock at the same time, except for what has already passed; verily, Allah is Oft-Forgiving, Most Merciful.”
 [Holy Quran, An-Nisa’ 22-23]

-Therefore, a mahram is someone with whom a woman is not lawfully allowed to tie the knot of marriage.
+Therefore, a mahram is someone with whom a woman is not legally allowed to tie the knot of marriage with.

 Who Is Non-Mahram for Women?

-A non-mahram (also known as “Ghayr Mahram”) refers to a woman or man that a person is allowed to marry in their lifetime or someone who is temporarily forbidden for them, such as a husband’s brother or wife’s sister.
-Furthermore, if a man tries to marry a non-mahram woman, she will automatically become a mahram as she is his wife now.
+A non-mahram (also known as “Ghayr Mahram”) refers to a woman or man that a person is allowed to marry in their lifetime or someone who is temporarily forbidden for them (such as a husband’s brother or wife’s sister).
+Furthermore, if a man marries a non-mahram woman, she will as a result become halal in his company as she is his wife now.

 Some general non-mahram relationships for women include: